 The wet roads made the commute traffic worse than normal, whatever the hell normal is these days.
 By the time we arrived at my office the staff had left for the day but, as usual, my partner Suzy was still there.
 Suzanne Hammel - I'm the only one allowed to call her Suzy - is the better half of Hammel & McQuaid, Incorporated.
 I'm the other half.
 We're primarily builders and developers, and we do most of our own engineering and design.
 Over the years we've also acquired a number of investment properties, most as settlement on bad debts.
 This led us into real estate management, which in turn brought us more business from David's bank; management of a few of old moneybag's properties.
 Truth is, we'll do just about anything in our field as long as it's legal and will make money.

 Suzy is the widow of Walter Hammel, the founder of our company, who died six years ago in an automobile accident.
 Walter hired Suzy as his secretary when she came east from San Francisco with her young daughter about twelve years ago, running away from a bad first marriage.
 Walter had hired me fresh out of engineering school about four years before Suzy showed up.
-When I interviewed for the job he told me he had a sixty-year old body with ninety-year old knees, and he was looking for an engineer with a strong pair of legs who wanted to learn the construction business.
+When I interviewed for the job he told me he had a sixty-year-old body with ninety-year-old knees, and he was looking for an engineer with a strong pair of legs who wanted to learn the construction business.
 I qualified on both counts and he hired me.
 He was a widower, and even though considerably older than Suzy, he obviously also had an eye for a great-looking pair of legs.
-I always felt that she was somewhat on the rebound, and seemed to crave the kindness and affection that Walter freely gave - not only to her, but to her daughter Julia as well.
-But the chemistry must have been right, because less than three years later Suzy and Walter were married.
+I always felt that she was somewhat on the rebound, and seemed to crave the kindness and affection that Walter freely gave - not only to her but to her daughter Julia as well.
+But the chemistry must have been right because less than three years later Suzy and Walter were married.
 Walter had no children from his first marriage and, from the beginning, treated me more like a son than an employee.
 We quickly developed a bond that was even closer than I enjoy with my own father; partly, I guess, because I've lived about twelve-hundred miles from my parents since finishing high school.
 When Walter died so tragically I felt as though my whole world had ended as well; the future I had so carefully planned revolved around Walter and the business.
 I really enjoy engineering and design, and spent the first few years in the company rotating between board work and field assignments, but the last nine or ten years I've had precious little time on the drawing board; mostly chasing around from one construction project to another, or bird-dogging something for David's client.

 Walter's estate was divided between Suzy, Julia and myself.
 I inherited a nice little nest egg plus about thirty acres of prime land near Hilton Head, Julia had her college education secured with a fantastic trust fund, and Suzy was left everything else, including the business.

 In the weeks following Walter's death Suzy received and promptly rejected two very lucrative offers for the business.
-She said Walter left it to her and, by God, she was going to either run it successfully, or run it into the ground.
+She said Walter left it to her and, by God, she was going to either run it successfully or run it into the ground.
 And, much to my surprise, she offered me a full partnership to help her run it.
 She became Ms. Inside, while I as Mr. Outside.
 Not only does she do a great job managing the office, but she can wrap a tough client around her little finger in nothing flat, combining a no-bullshit approach with a rare mix of high-society class and sensual charm.
 Better yet, she uses the same approach to keep our accounts receivable on time.
 Our aging schedule has to be one of the best in the industry.

-On the subject of age, I know she tops my thirty-eight years by at least three or four; Suzy jealously guards her age, and can get really testy whenever anyone is stupid enough to ask her about it.
+On the subject of age, I know she tops my thirty-eight years by at least three or four; Suzy jealously guards her age and can get really testy whenever anyone is stupid enough to ask her about it.
 But, not so amazingly, her age is rarely the subject of male conversation.
-What is, is her long-legged blond good looks, and the way she fills-out her clothes.
-And it appears the heritage will continue for a long time; Suzy's fifteen-year old daughter Julia is a clone of her mother.
+What is, is her long-legged blond good looks, and the way she fills out her clothes.
+And it appears the heritage will continue for a long time; Suzy's fifteen-year-old daughter Julia is a clone of her mother.

 After David washed-up, he joined Suzy and me in my office.
 As he usually does when he visits, he produced two small wrapped boxes from his attache case.
 Ever the gentleman, he bowed slightly as he handed both to Suzy.
-"Suzanne, you look lovelier then ever.
+"Suzanne, you look lovelier than ever.
 This is another sterling owl for Julia's collection, and a small piece of Victorian jewelry I thought you might enjoy."